jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Your First Phoenix Page/05- A New Page.md

 So the moral of this story is: don't mess with the names.
 There's rarely a good reason to stray from the conventions that Phoenix recommends- or at least not a reason good enough to justify losing all the magical niceties that Phoenix provides.

-## Our Current Controller Method
+## Our Current Controller Function

-We'll once again skip over the line with `use` (`use StarTracker.Web, :controller`), leaving it to the next chapter, and move on to our `index` method.
+We'll once again skip over the line with `use` (`use StarTracker.Web, :controller`), leaving it to the next chapter, and move on to our `index` function.

 ```elixir
 def index(conn, _params) do